compwron/compwron.github.io/_posts/2017-12-28-salary-history.md

 Another hesitation and embarrassment I have in posting this is that I make a ridiculous amount of money by the standards of everyone except software developers in SF/NY- by which standard I am either underpaid or low-value, depending on what kind of pessimism I'm using.
 I do donate a good bit of my salary with an eye to the advice from [GiveWell](https://www.givewell.org/), and I've also used a lot of it for stuff for my family.
 My rent (not counting utilities) has been about 1300/month since I've been in SF, which is a good price for the area.
 (Living in one room of a multi-room house brings the cost down quite a lot.)

-* 2010 Chicago - ThoughtWorks - 55,000 plus healthcare and 401k matching (and expensing travel, train pass, and mobile phone) (How sure am I?
+* 2010 Chicago - ThoughtWorks - 55k plus healthcare and 401k matching (and expensing travel, train pass, and mobile phone) (How sure am I?
 Original document)
 * Some missing history here with TW- I lost some docs, and although I could figure it out from tax records, the fact that I expensed a lot of travel for work makes the math more difficult.)
-* 2014 San Francisco - ThoughtWorks - 97,000 (after cost of living adjustment for moving to SF) (How sure am I?
+* 2014 San Francisco - ThoughtWorks - 97k (after cost of living adjustment for moving to SF) (How sure am I?
 Strong memory, no document)
-* 2014 San Francisco - Braintree - 106,000 plus 10k signing, healthcare, 401k (How sure am I?
+* 2014 San Francisco - Braintree - 106k plus 10k signing, healthcare, 401k (How sure am I?
 Original document)
-* 2015 San Francisco - Groupon (Breadcrumb) - 125,000 + RSUs (the value of RSUs changed a lot; eventually I sold them in 2017 for an approximate value of 5k), no 401k matching (How sure am I?
+* 2015 San Francisco - Groupon (Breadcrumb) - 125k + RSUs (the value of RSUs changed a lot; eventually I sold them in 2017 for an approximate value of 5k), no 401k matching (How sure am I?
 Original document)
-* 2016 San Francisco - Carbon Five (offer) - 135,000 (How sure am I?
+* 2016 San Francisco - Carbon Five (offer) - 135k (How sure am I?
 Original document)
-* 2016 San Francisco - One Medical (offer) - 142,000 + RSUs (How sure am I?
+* 2016 San Francisco - One Medical (offer) - 142k + RSUs (How sure am I?
 Original document)
-* 2016 San Francisco - ThoughtWorks (offer - accepted) - 135,000 (How sure am I?
+* 2016 San Francisco - ThoughtWorks (offer - accepted) - 135k (How sure am I?
 Original document)
-* 2017 San Francisco - ThoughtWorks - 144,500 (How sure am I?
+* 2017 San Francisco - ThoughtWorks - 144.5k (How sure am I?
 Original document)
-* 2017 San Francisco - Grand Rounds (offer) - 155,000 + 10k signing + RSUs (non public company)
+* 2017 San Francisco - Grand Rounds (offer) - 155k + 10k signing + RSUs (non public company)
-* 2018 San Francisco - Square (offer - accepted) - a little more base salary, plus RSUs (public company), no signing bonus.
+* 2018 San Francisco - Square (offer - accepted) - 160k + 40k RSUs (public company), no signing bonus.
+(How sure am I?
+Original document)

 My original "negotiation" with ThoughtWorks I remember vividly- it was in person, standing in the hallway with Julie (who is awesome <3) and I literally said "Well, I make minimum wage now, so... more than that?" ... not the brightest moment in negotiation history